VenkataChadalawada/JSWeirdParts/README.md

 #### Hoisting
 Execution context is created in two phases
-1) creation Phase : It sets up memory space for variables and functions
+1) creation Phase : It sets up memory space for variables(set up and undefined) and functions
 2) execution phase : start executing the code